DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich.md

 The Gentleman avoids clashes as much as he can, taking any player rudeness or defiance in stride.
 If pushed, he might send his minions to stop a player's physical attacks, but only as a last resort.
 ## The Tyrant
-When he learns that the players have relit the beacon of Argynvostholt at the conclusion ***Arc R: The Beacon of Argynvostholt***, Strahd becomes the Tyrant—harsh, stern, and somewhat cruel.
+When he learns that the players have relit the beacon of Argynvostholt at the conclusion [[Arc Q - A Shining Beacon]], Strahd becomes the Tyrant—harsh, stern, and somewhat cruel.
 He keeps his cool and aloof demeanor, but treats the players less like guests and more like disappointing protégés.
 His goal—to push the players to their limits, testing their resilience and assessing their competence.

 As the Tyrant, Strahd should offend the players with his insults and condescension, and disgust them with his disregard for human life.